Blackwater (company)

-Constellis, formerly Blackwater, is an American private military contractor founded on December 26, 1997, by former Navy SEAL officer Erik Prince.
+Academi, formerly Blackwater, was an American private military contractor founded on December 26, 1996, by former Navy SEAL officer Erik Prince.
 It was renamed Xe Services in 2009, and was again renamed to Academi in 2011, after it was acquired by a group of private investors.
-In 2014, Academi merged with Triple Canopy to form Constellis Holdings.
+In 2014, Academi and Triple Canopy were consolidated into Constellis Group, under the Constellis Holdings umbrella alongside several other private security firms.
+Academi is still operational as a subsidiary of Constellis Group.

-Constellis and its predecessors provide contract security services to the United States federal government.
-Since 2003, it has provided services to the Central Intelligence Agency.
+Blackwater began providing services to the Central Intelligence Agency in 2002, receiving a $5.4 million contract to provide security for the agency's station in Kabul, Afghanistan.
+Blackwater’s work in Iraq began in mid-2003.

 In 2007, Blackwater received widespread notoriety for the Nisour Square massacre in Baghdad, when a group of its employees killed 17 Iraqi civilians and injured 20.
 Four employees were convicted in the United States and were later pardoned on December 22, 2020, by President Donald Trump.

 History

 Origins as training center

-Blackwater USA was formed on December 26, 1996, by Al Clark and Erik Prince in North Carolina, to provide training support to military and law enforcement organizations.
+Blackwater Lodge and Training Center, Inc. was formed on December 26, 1996, by Al Clark and Erik Prince in North Carolina, to provide training support to military and law enforcement organizations.
 In explaining its purpose, Prince stated: "We are trying to do for the national security apparatus what FedEx did for the Postal Service."

 Prince purchased approximately 7000 acre of the Great Dismal Swamp, a vast swamp on the North Carolina–Virginia border that is now mostly a national wildlife refuge.
 "We needed 3,000 acres to make it safe," Prince told reporter Robert Young Pelton.
 There he created his private training facility and his contracting company, Blackwater, which he named for the peat-colored water of the swamp.

 The Blackwater Lodge and Training Center officially opened on May 15, 1998, with a 6000 acre, $6.5 million facility headed by Robert Anderson.
 It comprises several ranges: indoor, outdoor, urban reproductions; an artificial lake; and a driving track in Camden and Currituck counties.
 The company says it is the largest training facility in the country.
 The concept was not a financial success but was kept solvent by sales from sister company Blackwater Target Systems.